Private Traditional Craft Experience From

 Try painting lacquerware after hiking from Yabuhara to Narai!

 On a Really Rural Japan guided hike from Yabuhara to Narai, this experience can be added on to the end of the hike.
 Your guide will come with you to translate.
-The only extra costs will be a 3,000-5,000 JPY experience fee to the shop plus transport and optional delivery.
+The item that you paint needs a minimum of 5 days to dry.
+If you are leaving Japan 5 days after this trip, unfortunately you cannot take part!
+Sorry!

 Here, in the Kiso Valley, a small unsuspecting village called Hirasawa was once the capital of Japanese lacquerware.
-To this day the village is filled with quiet shops run by lacquerware craftsmen, some of which go back several generation.
+At its peak about 1,000 people worked in Hirasawa’s lacquerware industry.
+That number is down to around 100 these days.
+Even now the village is filled with quiet shops run by lacquerware craftsmen, some of which go back several generations.

 What is Lacquerware?